gatsbyjs/gatsby/docs/blog/2018-10-11-rise-of-modern-web-development/index.md

   </figcaption>
 </figure>

-In the next blog post, [Why Mobile Performance is Crucial](/blog/2018-10-16-why-mobile-performance-is-crucial), we’ll move on to the final piece of the changing content landscape puzzle.
+In the next blog post, [Why Mobile Performance is Crucial](/blog/2018-10-16-why-mobile-performance-is-crucial), we'll move on to the final piece of the changing content landscape puzzle.

 We'll discuss how growing smartphone usage both in the US and globally has made mobile performance crucial -- as well as suddenly easier to optimize in the [headless CMS](/docs/headless-cms/) world.
-We’ll also explore two modern, complementary trends for improving web performance and how website teams can get the best of both out of the box.
+We'll also explore two modern, complementary trends for improving web performance and how website teams can get the best of both out of the box.